What is Soil Salinity?

 The consequences of salinity are detrimental effects on plant growth and yield, damage to infrastructure, reduction of water quality, sedimentation issues, and soil erosion ultimately, when crops are too strongly affected by the amount of salts.

 Image Caption: Salt-affected soils are visible on rangeland in Colorado.
-Salts dissolved from the soil accumulate at the soil surface and are deposited on the ground and at the base of the fence post.
+Salts dissolved from the soil accumulate at the soil surface.
+And they are deposited on the ground and at the base of the fence post.
 Credit: USDA Employee/Wikipedia